verifereum/funding/vyper/vyper-verified-compilation.md

 Success for this project is defined by:

-1. Constructing a verified compiler for a subset of the Vyper source language and demonstrating that the verified compiler is practially usable.
+1. Constructing a verified compiler for a subset of the Vyper source language and demonstrating that the verified compiler is practically usable.
-2. Publishing an academic paper describing the work and also bringing attention to it (with the aim to recruit people to join the effort for the continuation of this work after the pilot project has finished).
+2. Publishing an academic paper describing the work and bringing attention to it (with the aim to recruit people to join the effort for the continuation of this work after the pilot project has finished).

-Incidental objective includes:
+Incidental objectives include:

 1. Developing and formalising semantics for Vyper (or a substantial subset thereof) in HOL4
 2. Creating a formal model of EVM execution that accurately captures all relevant behaviors